Mantanavicius/tech-task/README.md

 node -v
 ```

 If this command returns a version number (e.g., v20.14.0), you have Node.js installed.
-If not, follow the instructions on the Node.js website to install it.
+If not, you can just follow the instructions on the Node.js website to install it.

 ## How to install: